rggassner/split_filter_logs/README.md

 * `.gz` files are read transparently — no manual decompression needed
 * If a regex doesn’t define a named group (`?P<name>`), the entire match is used as the key

+## TODO

+* Generate a hash_manifest.txt
+* Guess an ETA based on total file sizes and already processed data.

 ---

 > **LogSplitter** — Simple.
 Parallel.
 Reliable.
 Perfect for massive log archives.